KingRichardVII/Vending-Machine/README.md

 will receive a drink if they provide enough money, and it maintains an internal report of inventory/total sales.

 Features
--Displays menu of available drinks with prices -Accepts and validates user input for money
+*Displays menu of available drinks with prices *Accepts and validates user input for money
--Handles cases of insufficent funds of insufficient inventory -Tracks remaining inventory
+*Handles cases of insufficent funds of insufficient inventory *Tracks remaining inventory
--Prints an inventory report after user leaves program
+*Prints an inventory report after user leaves program